 Even if you work for a caregiver agency, you’re largely your own boss when it comes to managing your time and making sure that everything gets done in a shift.
 As such, you’ll need to be able to prioritize tasks, work efficiently and avoid getting bogged down in overly time-consuming duties when time is short.

 Do you know where everything is in your nursing bag?
 What about important medications in your client’s house?
 Having a place for everything, and everything in its place—as the saying goes—is very important for caregivers, especially in the unfortunate event of an emergency.
 When seconds count, you want to be able to lay your hands on exactly what you need.

-Most home health clients are dealing with challenges of one type of another: significant mental and/or physical ailments, limited communication abilities and more.
-Clients may be irrational or critical (or both), require cleanups after accidents, and otherwise lead to some frustrating situations.
+Most home health clients are dealing with challenges of one type or another: significant mental and/or physical ailments, limited communication abilities, and more.
+Clients may be irrational or critical (or both), require cleanups after accidents, and otherwise, lead to some frustrating situations.
 Caregivers need to remain calm in these scenarios, so having a near-unflappable personality is really important for successful patient care.

 Because a patient’s condition can change from day to day, so can your work as a caregiver.
 No two shifts or home visits are the same, and caregivers need to have a flexible mindset so they can handle these changes with grace.
 This flexibility also extends to the scheduling, as caregivers rarely work regular business hours (after all, patients aren’t confined to Monday through Friday, 9 to 5).

 Caregivers often work by themselves in the patient’s home.
 Obviously, they’ll have instructions from doctors and nurses to follow in terms of wound care, medications, etc. but non-medical care is different from other medical environments because you don’t have a doctor signing off on your every move.
 Therefore, caregivers need to be comfortable being proactive, making informed decisions, and taking action in an emergency.

 11. Physical Strength & Stamina